puppetize/infrastructure/README.md

     has a Vagrant 1.0.x executable in PATH has a "vagrant basebox" command (VeeWee)

-Finished in 1 minute 30.5 seconds
+Finished in 3 minutes 50.83 seconds
 3 examples, 0 failures
 ```